 The global crisis has sent some brands into a tailspin.
 Others have stepped up to the challenge.
 By not getting caught in the panic, smarter brands are finding opportunities to promote their products amid the massive disruption caused by the pandemic.
-Brands can continue to drive engagement by pivoting their content strategy.
+Brand marketing can continue to drive engagement by pivoting their content strategy.
 Lessons can be taken from China.
 Foremost, it is important to not lose sight of the fact that:

 Remember – what brands do now will cement their consumer loyalty for when the market returns.